terryyin/rubygem_digger/notebook/Paper.md

 # Results and prediction

-We failed to find a combination of a way of labeling the data and a machine learning algorithm to do meaningful prediction.
-The prototype software we build is capable of using the model to do prediction, but we won't do it unless we have better accuracy to at least 75%.
+We failed to find a combination of data labeling strategy and a machine learning algorithm to do meaningful prediction of abandonware.
+The prototype software we build is capable of using the model to do prediction, but it is not useful unless we have prediction accuracy of at least 75%.

 This doesn't mean we totally failed in this experiment.
 The simple analysis still shows there are consistent differences between the labeled data.
-It's just the noise in the data is still too big and we haven't found the best algorithm yet.
+But there is too much noise in the data, and we have not found the best algorithm yet.

 # Conclusions

-Based on the result of simply statistics and machine learning, we can see that the is some commonality among the well maintained and abandoned open source software at least in the Ruby community.
+Based on the results of simple statistics and machine learning, we can see that the is some commonality among the well maintained and abandoned open source software at least in the Ruby community.
 However, the accuracy of the result is not good enough to make a precise prediction.
 From my research, we can at least